• Skip to primary navigation

 A dish of spicy braised red cabbage with an apple and raw red cabbage in the background.

-Normal cabbage can often give off a nasty smell as it cooks, but this braised red cabbage fills your house with so many gorgeous spicy aromas.
-I’m sure you’re going to love this dish as much as I do!
+Normal cabbage often gives off a nasty smell as it cooks, but this braised red cabbage fills your house with gorgeous spicy aromas.
+I'm sure you're going to love this dish as much as I do!

 Secrets to the perfect spicy braised red cabbage